tableau/connector-plugin-sdk/docs/design.md

 You should start your plugin version with `plugin-version='1.0.0'` and increment it based on major or minor changes to your connector.

 ## Know the min-tableau-version
-For the min-tableau-version, is checked before a connector is registered to tableau.
-If the current version of tableau does is less than the min-tableau-version then the connector is not registered.
+For the min-tableau-version, is checked before a connector is loaded in Tableau.
+If the current version of Tableau is less than the min-tableau-version then the connector is not loaded.
-This is set by the packager and there is no need set this manually.
+This is set by the packager and if set manually will be overwritten.

 ***Note: `version` in the manifest file does not refer to plugin version.
 Please leave this set to `version='18.1'`*** <br />